sunnatTuychiyev/Mazzaly_backend/README.md

 - **Views per Day** – line chart showing the last week
 - **Verification Status** – doughnut chart of verified vs unverified users
-- **New Recipes** – bar chart of recipes added in the last 30 days Tables for user activity and total recipe views are paginated 20 rows per page.
+- **New Recipes** – bar chart of recipes added in the last 30 days
+- **Recipe Card Visits** – line and bar charts of unique visitors over the last 24 hours, 7 days and 30 days
+Tables for user activity and total recipe views are paginated 20 rows per page.
 Clicking "Download Monthly PDF" first asks for the month you want to report on and then generates the PDF using WeasyPrint.